apache/sedona/docs/tutorial/geospark-core-python.md

 <li> Polygon </li>
 <li> LineString </li>

-To create Polygon or Linestring object please follow Shapely official <a href="https://shapely.readthedocs.io/en/stable/manual.html"> documentation </a>
+To create Polygon or Linestring object please follow [Shapely official docs](https://shapely.readthedocs.io/en/stable/manual.html)
 ### Use spatial indexes

 To utilize a spatial index in a spatial KNN query, use the following code: